-Biographies should be fairly short and to the point.
-They should list the person's official title and institution (along with the state or country where it is located); if the title isn't self-explanatory, a half-sentence description can be added.
-The rest of the entry can be used to mention things that are appropriate to one's campus role.
-For faculty members, this might include research focus, teaching awards, or titles of books, whether single-author or collections (italicized, followed by year of publication in parentheses); for administrators, it could include areas of responsibility (particularly any vocation-related portfolios).
+Because we have a very large number of people presenting at the Conference, we try to keep the biographies short and to the point.
+We list your official title and institution (along with the state or country where it is located); if your title isn't self-explanatory, a half-sentence of explanation is helpful.
+The rest of the entry can be used to mention things that are appropriate to your campus role.
+For faculty members, this might include research focus, teaching awards, or titles of books, whether single-author or collections (italicized, followed by just the year of publication in parentheses); for administrators, it could also include areas of responsibility (and particularly any vocation-related portfolios).
 Listing one previous position, with short job title and institution or organization, is an option; in fact, this is encouraged if the position supported vocational reflection (or if you are simply in need of an extra sentence!).
 Please note, however, that academic degrees are not a standard part of these biographical sketches.
-The goal is about four sentences-about six or seven lines on a standard page in 12-point Times Roman (like this one).
-Below are three examples from the 2019 Conference to consider as a model.
+The goal is about four sentences-ideally, about six or seven lines on a standard page in 12-point Times Roman (like this one).
+Below are three examples from a previous conference as a model.

-NetVUE staff are responsible for finalizing biographies for well over 100 presenters at the conference, so your attention to these guidelines is greatly appreciated.
-Draft sketches are subject to further editing, but please help us do as little of that as possible!
-Thank you in advance.
+Creating satisfactory biographies for the conference is a big challenges for the NetVUE office, so we would greatly appreciate your attention to these guidelines.
+Your sketch is still subject to editing, but we'd like to do as little of that as possible!
+Thanks in advance for your help.